mia-platform/documentation/docs/fast_data/bucket_storage_support/overview.md

 ### Ingestion Reloader

-The [Ingestion Reloader](/fast_data/bucket_storage_support/configuration/ingestion_reloader.md) is responsible for re-publishing, on the dedicated topic one or more messages.
-Depending on the adopted architecture, the service may rely on the _post-ingestion_ topics or a set new ones for the specific for _reingestion_ operation.
+The [Ingestion Reloader](/fast_data/bucket_storage_support/configuration/ingestion_reloader.md) is responsible for publishing (on a specified topic) one or more messages previously consumed by the Ingestion Storer.
+Depending on the adopted architecture, the service may rely on the
+_post-ingestion_ topics or a set new ones for the specific for _reingestion_ operation.
 It is important to notice that _reingestion_ topics are configurable when the reingestion request is issued to allow a greater flexibility in selecting target topics.